ihsn/SDCPractice/sdcMicro.rst

 functions for most types of data.
 For those read functions, it is sometimes necessary to install additional packages and their dependencies in *R*.
-An overview of data formats, functions and the packages containing these functions is provided in Table 7.1.
+An overview of data formats, functions and the packages containing these functions is provided in :numref:`tab71`.
 These functions are also available as write (e.g., write.dta()) to save the anonymized data in the required format. [#foot62]_